fbpx

 These programs are designed primarily for students with average to above-average intelligence who are diagnosed with a Specific Learning Disability (SLD), or who demonstrate learning challenges in the classroom.
 When a student has specific deficits in perception, auditory and visual memory, visual-motor coordination and/or cognition, it is often manifested in the classroom as poor spelling, reading, math, oral and written language, and/or handwriting skills.

-HISTORY OF NILD AT PVCA
+HISTORY OF NILD

 Over 35 years ago, NILD Educational Therapy (ET) was developed by the National Institute for Learning Development (NILD) in Norfolk, Virginia under the leadership of Grace Mutzabaugh.
 Grace, as she was called by all, was determined to enable students who struggle with learning challenges to attend the same private Christian schools as their siblings.
 (See A Work of His Grace, by Grace Mutzabaugh, available in the PVCA library.)